Replacement coils FAQs

 Priming your vape coil refers to dripping e-liquid onto the wick and allowing it time to soak in before you start vaping with a new coil.
 It's a good thing to do because it prolongs the life of your replacement coils and improves the flavour of your vape.

-To prime your coils, first drip a lot of e-liquid onto the coil until the cotton is fully saturated.
+To prime your coils, first drip a bit of e-liquid onto the coil until the cotton is fully saturated.
 Assemble the device and leave it for a few minutes to soak.
 Then, take a few puffs on your vape without turning it on, or set it to a low power setting if your device has adjustable power.
 These are called 'primer puffs'.
 Then, you're ready to start vaping as normal.

 Should I clean my replacement coils?